 Cyclical Work Without a Cycle

-Cyclical living is not just the remit of bleeding women; with or without a visible monthly cycle, cyclical living is crucial to our mental, physical and emotional health.
+Cyclical living is not just the remit of bleeding womxn; with or without a visible monthly cycle, living in tune with your rhythms and the rhythms of nature is beneficial your mental, physical and emotional health.

-This circle is open to all women whether bleeding or not.
-Our circles, classes, events and gatherings will always combine menstrual cycle awareness with lunar cycle and seasonal awareness for the benefit of all.
-We will never explicitly ask about your cycling life, this is an entirely optional area of discussion.
-It is very important to me that women with and without wombs, with and without bleeds and with or without a positive relationship to menstruality are included and supported equally within our spaces.
+All of my offerings (EVEN Menstrual Mentoring) are open to all womxn whether bleeding or not.
+I seek to combine menstrual cycle awareness with lunar cycle, cyclical living and seasonal awareness for the benefit of all.
+I never explicitly ask about your cycling life, this is an entirely optional area of discussion.
+It is very important to me that womxn with and without wombs, with and without periods and with or without a positive relationship to menstruality are included and supported equally within these spaces.

-If peri-menopausal, menopausal or in the wisdom years then you may have a life of cyclical wisdom to share with us and we welcome your wild wisdom.
+If peri-menopausal, menopausal or in the post menopause wisdom years then you may have a life of cyclical wisdom to share with us and we welcome your wild wisdom.
 It is also said that at this time you become an expert of the inner autumn (the premenstrual phase).
 As typically one of the most challenging seasons of the cycle for many women, your wealth of wisdom on this is hugely welcomed.
-This work can also help to retrospectively shed light on a life of cycles and/or to deepen connection to the lunar cycles.
+This work can retrospectively shed light on a life of periods as well as deepening your connection to the lunar, seasonal, and greater life cycles.

 Please do get in contact if you have any questions.